6 Tips To Be A Well Rested Momma

 How to feel rested as a mom?

 I remember very well how hard it was when my first daughter was born.
 That first week was a complete blur!
 I had just gone from what I thought was sleep deprived due to pregnancy aches and pains to a jaundice new-born that would not nurse and had significant reflux which we were completely unaware of.
-Well, as you can see, I made it through;)
+Well, as you can see, I made it though;)

 When my second daughter was born I thought I had it all figured out, Boy was I wrong!
 This time around we were prepared for the reflux and nursing issue (formula and bottles this time:) but not the sleeping through the night.
 Yeah, I just said sleeping through the night!
 What?!
 This can’t be right!
 I think I got less sleep this time around because I was constantly checking on her in disbelief!